This information was gathered to provide you, an employee leaving the University, with information concerning termination.

 - Return PCard to the department

 - Return keys, computers, electronic devices and office equipment to the department

 - Return UNH Parking Permit to the department

 - Contact Accounts Payable if you have outstanding travel advances/vouchers.

 - If you have been issued a personal authorization code to make personal long distance calls, contact Telecommunications to cancel your personal telephone authorization code; email: email@example.com.

 - Parking Services will be notified of your termination date.
 If you have questions in this regard, please contact Parking Services at 862-1010.

 - Remove all business-related emails from personal phone

 Written Notice and Exit Interview

 - Provide a written termination notice to your supervisor.
-A two-week written notice is required for hourly paid (non-exempt) staff.
-A 30-day written notice is required for salary paid (exempt) staff.
+A two-week written notice is required for staff.

 - You have the option to schedule an Exit Interview with Human Resources (applies to Staff only).
 Contact your HR Partner to schedule a meeting prior to your exit.